aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/pivotfield/_index.md

 ### hideDetail(boolean) {#hideDetail-boolean-}

-Sets whether the PivotItems in a pivot field is hidden detail.That is collapse/expand this field.
+Sets whether the detail of all PivotItems in a pivot field are hidden.
+That is collapse/expand this field.

 ```javascript
 hideDetail(isHiddenDetail: boolean) : void;